dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 In this step, it render models to text content (html format for normal).
-To simplify extension, we create an [adapter](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownRendererAdapter), any class with following method will treat as render method:
+To simplify extension, we create an [adapter](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownRendererAdapter), the adapter invoke methods by following rules:

 1. Method name is `Render`
 2. Instance method
 3. Return type is @Microsoft.DocAsCode.MarkdownLite.StringBuffer
-4. The count of parameters is 3, and type is following:
+4. The count of parameters is 3, and types are following:
     1.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownRenderer or any type implements it.
     2.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownToken or any type implements it.
     3.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownContext or any type implements it.
-5. Adapter alway invoke the most match method.
+5. Alway invoke the most match method.

 ## Engine and engine builder

-Engine is a set of parse, rewrite and render.
+Engine is a set of parser, rewriter and renderer.
 It can markup a markdown file to html file (or others).
-But it cannot be invoked parallel.
+But it cannot be invoked in parallel.

 So we create an [engine builder](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownEngineBuilder).
 It defines all the rules of parser, rewriter and renderer.